jessicaeverard/dashboard/notes.md

 ## Questions

 1. Will CSS Grid every fully replace flexbox?
 Was it made to do that?
+Grid is not a replacement for flexbox as both function differently.
+Flexbox can do things Grid can't do and vice versa and can also be used in conjunction with eachother.
 2. If you have to create a fallback ANYWAY, you may need to still use the more reliable tech as the fallback?

 # AJAX